 We are required by the Anti Money Laundering and Counter Terrorism Financing Act 2006 (Cth) and, if you are giving a mortgage, certain State property laws (for example, the Real Property Act 1900 in NSW) to collect information to identify you, and by the National Consumer Credit Protection Act 2009 (Cth) to learn about and verify your financial situation.
 We are permitted to collect, but you are not required to provide, your Tax File Number under the Taxation Administration Act 1953 and the Income Tax Assessment Act 1936 (Cth).
 We collect information about tax residency of other countries in order to help us comply with taxation laws including the Common Reporting Standard, Foreign Account Taxation Compliance Act and non-resident withholding tax requirements, which have been incorporated into Australian taxation laws.

-If you do not provide some or all of the information we request, we may be unable to provide you with a product or service.
+If you do not provide some or all of the information we request, we may be unable to provide, or continue to provide you with a product or service.

 Generally, we will not use or exchange your information for any purpose other than one that:

 We may disclose your information for any of the reasons mentioned above with third parties including:

 When we disclose your information to third parties, we limit their use and disclosure of that personal information to the specific purpose for which it is disclosed and require them to protect your information in accordance with the Privacy Act.